storacha/w3infra/README.md

-├── psa             - lambdas to support migrating Pinning Service API data ├── replicator      - lambda to replicate buckets to R2 ├── stacks          - sst and aws cdk code to deploy all the things ├── ucan-invocation - kinesis log data stream and its lambda consumers └── upload-api      - lambda & dynamoDB implementation of the upload-api http gateway
+├── psa             - lambdas to support migrating Pinning Service API data ├── replicator      - lambda to replicate buckets to R2 ├── stacks          - sst and aws cdk code to deploy all the things └── upload-api      - lambda & dynamoDB implementation of the upload-api http gateway
 ```